chutianfan/SNSApp/README.md

-# Social
+# Social Network service android application

-  This is social network service application is made by Android SDK.
+  This is social network service application with Android SDK.

 ## Features
   ```